-Analyzing the DOJ data, McAdam found that about 40 percent of the burnings were of black churches, far in excess of the percentage of the population that is black, but also leaving hundreds of burnings of white people’s churches to be accounted for.
+Analyzing the DOJ data, McAdam found that about 40% of the burnings were of Black churches, far in excess of the percentage of the population that is Black, but also leaving hundreds of burnings of white people's churches to be accounted for.

 McAdam is as much an activist as many of the people he has studied.
 Last year, as the Occupy protests emerged across the country, including at Stanford, he and a handful of faculty colleagues launched Occupy the Future, a more academic, broad-based alliance that organized a series of teach-ins and a rally on campus.

 The motive, McAdam told the San Francisco Chronicle, was a feeling that "other tactics are needed to broaden the movement and give it legs."

 Occupy the Future's manifesto, signed by the six founding professors, underscores three issues at the heart of the protests: income inequality, environmental sustainability and corruption of democracy.

 Doug McAdam was in residence Nov.
 14-15, 2012.
 The Gittler award presentation and lecture was held Nov.
 15, 2012.